Jetsurf/jet-bot/README.md

 [![Discord Bots](https://discordbots.org/api/widget/542488723128844312.svg)](https://discordbots.org/bot/542488723128844312)

 For self-hosting:
+**WIKI TO COME**

 Requires a bot token from the Discord Developer Portal and a Discord Team assigned to it for owner permissions.

 Requires https://github.com/Pycord-Development/pycord discord python library to function as well as all dependencies for it.
+Needs to be installed from the master git branch (not automatically via pip) at this time.

 Requires youtube-dl and ffmpeg for online video/music playback.